tier4/AutowareArchitectureProposal.iv/perception/traffic_light_recognition/traffic_light_classifier/README.md

 If you use CNN, the trained file are automatically downloaded when you build.

-## Training
-The model  used in this package was trained by [AutowareMLPlatform/classification_2d](https://github.com/tier4/AutowareMLPlatform/tree/master/tasks/classification_2d)

 ## model detail
 **TODO1: atach AWS URL here for quick reference when, where and how the model was trained.**\
 **TODO2: label file should be link to trained model.**